 We recommend performing manual web accessibility testing and then use an automated web accessibility tool to help you catch the simple things you may have missed and to avoid website accessibility mistakes.
-Using both techniques along with disabled user testing will provide the best accessibility testing results.
+Using both techniques along with testing by individuals with disabilities will provide the best accessibility testing results.

 You can read more about the importance of manual testing in our Why Using Automated Tools for Testing Web Accessibility Is Not Enough article.
 Before you choose the automated web accessibility testing tool that you feel is best for you, be sure to pay close attention to the questions we recommend asking yourself to know which automated web accessibility testing tool is best for you.
 These questions will save you a lot of time and money.